 The question of how to interpret the Bible lies at the heart of many controversies in Christianity today.
 The Christian Bible, consisting of the Old and New Testaments, begins with the story of creation in Genesis and stretches its vision to the apocalyptic imagery of the book of Revelation.
 It is not a seamless story, however.
 The various books of the Bible were written over the course of many centuries and in different languages—Hebrew, Aramaic, and Greek.
 They were written in many different genres: sagas and histories, stories and parables, lyrics and poetry, sermons and letters.
 And there are multiple stories; for example even the central story of Jesus is recorded in four Gospels, all differing somewhat in their perspectives.
 There are even differing versions of what is to be included in the Christian Bible.
 The Roman Catholic Church and the Eastern Orthodox churches include a section called the Apocrypha, which consists of seven books not found in standard Protestant versions of the Bible.

-A 2007 Gallup Poll found that 30 percent of Americans agreed with the statement that “The Bible is the actual word of God and is to be taken literally, word for word,” while 49 percent agreed with the formulation, “The Bible is the inspired word of God but not everything in it should be taken literally…” Others, in smaller numbers, said that it is “an ancient book of fables, legends, history and moral precepts recorded by man.”
+A 2017 Gallup Poll found that 24 percent of Americans agreed with the statement that “The Bible is the actual word of God and is to be taken literally, word for word,” while 47 percent agreed with the formulation, “The Bible is the inspired word of God but not everything in it should be taken literally…” Others, 26 percent of Americans, said that it is “an ancient book of fables, legends, history and moral precepts recorded by man.”

 So how do Christians understand the Bible?
 This very question is itself controversial.
 Some Christians, largely from fundamentalist and evangelical traditions, insist that the Bible is literally true, using the term “inerrancy” to convey that stance.
 A 1974 statement called the Lausanne Covenant put it this way: “We affirm the divine inspiration, truthfulness and authority of both Old and New Testament Scriptures in their entirety as the only written Word of God, without error in all that it affirms, and the only infallible rule of faith and practice.”